FIRST-Tech-Challenge/FtcRobotController/README.md

-## this is a forked repo from first
+## this is a forked repo from FIRST
 our code is in TeamCode/src/main/java/org/firstinspires/ftc/teamcode